-You might not have heard about it much yet, but in the coming years, you’re sure to hear the term ATSC 3.0 a lot, and with good reason: It could be a massive overhaul for antenna-based TV, AKA over-the-air (OTA) TV.
+You might not have heard about it much yet, but in the coming years, you’re sure to hear the term ATSC 3.0 a lot, and with good reason: It could be a massive overhaul for antenna-based TV, also known over-the-air (OTA) TV.
+If you think the days of paying attention to broadcast TV are over, you should read on.

 ATSC 3.0 may sound like the name of a new Star Wars vehicle, or possibly a standardized test required to get into grad school.
 But in fact, it’s a major upgrade for antenna TV, designed to allow for 4K resolution and even a major sound upgrade to broadcast TV.
 The switch could be as significant as the transition from analog broadcasts to digital HD — except this time it’s going to be a whole lot easier.
 Follow us below to find out all you need to know about ATSC 3.0.